SUBJECT: 1/5

-If I was to decide on 5 events that have influenced modern-day India, the “Babri Masjid demolition” would certainly feature on that list.
+If I were to decide on 5 events that have influenced modern-day India, the “Babri Masjid demolition” would certainly feature on that list.

 On 6th December 1992, the structure was demolished by Karsevaks and this site has been under religious pressure since then.